vPeteWalker/midway/failure/failure.rst

       Sample output of all commands

 #.
 Run the command ``edit-hades``.
 This will open the text editor, enabling you to remove the necessary entries to bring the disk back online.
-Recommend to take a screen shot to document the existing settings before making changes.
+It is recommended to take a screen shot to document the existing settings before making changes.

 #.
 Hit **Insert** to begin editing.
 Remove anything with the main heading **is_bad** or **disk_diagnostics**, including anything within those sections, as shown below.
 Once complete, hit **ESC** to stop editing, followed by **:wq** and **Enter** to exit the file editor.